-Cocaine is a stimulant drug or ‘upper.’
+Cocaine is a stimulant drug, also known as an “upper.”
 This means it temporarily boosts mood, alertness, and energy.
-Cocaine is also highly addictive, and it can damage users’ physical and mental health.
+Cocaine is also highly addictive, and it can negative impacts on both your physical and mental health.
 It’s important to be on the lookout for signs of cocaine use in a loved one.
 Cocaine addiction can ruin lives and put a strain on relationships.
-Here are the most common signs of cocaine use.
+However, a cocaine addiction treatment center can help.

 Behavioral Signs of Cocaine Use

 The presence of white powder around the nose is an obvious physical sign of cocaine use, but cocaine can also result in noticeable changes in behavior.
 Some of these are quite specific to cocaine use.
 For example, if a loved one is high on cocaine, they may have a runny nose, sniff frequently, or wipe their nose often.
 Other behavioral warning signs include:

 - Talking quickly or for long stretches of time

 - A boost in mood and confidence for no apparent reason

 - Changes in sleeping patterns, such as staying up late—sometimes until the early morning